anothertechs/anothertechs/src/blogs/reviews/top-linux-distros-for-beginners/index.md

 keywords: linux,linuxmint,ubuntu,beginners,experience,2021,distros,distribution,distro,elementoryos,debian,fedora,solus,opensuse
 ---

-# Top linux distros to try in 2021
+# Best Linux distros of 2021 for beginners, mainstream and advanced users

 Looking for a new Linux experience?
 Get to know the best Linux distribution for all user levels, from beginners to experts.